elizagamedev/mkxp-oneshot/README.md

 ### Autocopying game files

-You can also mount a data folder into the docker container using `-v C:\path\to\data:\work\data`.
+You can also mount a data folder into the docker container using `-v C:\path\to\data:C:\work\data`.
 This folder should contain the `Audio`, `Data`, `Fonts`, `Graphics`, `Languages` and `Wallpaper` folders that contain the game files.
 If you do this, these files will be automatically copied to the dist directory as well so you don't have to do it manually.
 Please don't include any other executables in that data directory as they might overwrite the built binaries.

 ### Partial compilation

-If you want to speed up compilation, you can ask the container to keep the build folder by mounting a directory to it, like `-v C:\path\to\build:\work\build`.
+If you want to speed up compilation, you can ask the container to keep the build folder by mounting a directory to it, like `-v C:\path\to\build:C:\work\build`.
 This is optional.
 Don't reuse the same build folder for Linux and Windows, otherwise things might break.

 ## Building bare-metal (Supported on Windows, Ubuntu Linux, in progress on macOS)